Pitt County Schools

 - 4 Haemophilus influenzae type b (Hib)

 Test Information: Students in third through eighth grade are given standardized end-of-grade achievement tests in reading and mathematics.
 End-of-grade tests in science are given to students in grades 5 and 8.
-A writing assessment is given in the 10th grade.
 NC end-of-course tests are given in grades 9-12 in Algebra I, Biology, and English I.

 Report Cards: Report cards are sent home to parents of students in grades K-8 at the end of nine week marking periods.
 Students in grades 9-12 receive report cards at the end of six week marking periods.

 The Pitt County Transportation Department serves all the Pitt County Schools.
 School bus transportation is available to all students who live at least 1.5 miles from the school they attend.
 On average, 218 yellow school buses transport 12,500 students daily.
 Currently, 40% of the school bus fleet will provide runs for two schools, increasing efficiency.
 There are 18 special needs buses as well as approximately 30 activity buses.

 Child Nutrition Services consists of on-site cafeterias at each school that provide nutritional meals each day.
 Cafeterias offer a menu choice lunch program in kindergarten through the twelfth grade, with some schools offering salad bars and a la carte lines.
 A breakfast program is also offered in all schools with a choice in menu items.
 Pitt County school cafeterias also provide snacks for children attending After School programs.